apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/plugin.md

   - **simulator** (>*binary file* *.so)

-(The list shows the hierarchical relationship among the top-level folders.
+(The list shows the hierarchical relationship among the top-level directories.
 The parenthesis shows the contents of a given directory.
 All directory names appear in bold text.
 File names are preceded by the `>` sign.)